Data Usage over Mobile Internet

 If a video auto-plays, it’s very likely caching faster than you can watch it.
 Even if you click away partway through the video, you’ve already spent the data – regardless of you actually watching the whole thing.
 Even if you click “Pause” or “Stop,” the video often still downloads and caches in the background.

 Turning off auto playback will help you minimize data use.

 We have a guide dedicated to optimizing data usage for social media apps, here:

 Some phones have a feature called 'Wi-Fi Assist'.
 This feature uses your cellular data if when you encounter a poor Wi-Fi experience.
 Utilizing Wi-Fi assist can unintentionally chew through your data - you might not even realize you've been booted from the coffee shop's Wi-Fi onto your cellular data plan while you're watching that hilarious cat video.

 - Here's more information: “Wi-Fi Assist” Improves Your Life, May Eat Into Your Data Plan

-When compared with video streaming, gaming is generally a lower-bandwidth activity.
-However, if you do a lot of it, the usage can still add up.
+When compared with video streaming, online gaming is generally a lower-bandwidth activity.
+However, the usage can add up if you game a lot.